xKirtle/SAOSwords/README.md

 To do:
   -Add particles and effects to the weapons.

+V0.3.2 Changelog:
+  -Black Iron Great Sword only has a chance of drop of 4%.

 V0.3.1 Changelog:
   -Added Gores (Monsters death particles).
   -Fixed some swords.

 V0.3 Changelog:
   -Added the Dire Wolf (Early game) Monster.
-  -Dire Wolf drops the Black iron Great Sword with 9% of drop chance (Best Pre-Hardmode sword).
+  -Dire Wolf drops the Black Iron Great Sword with 9% of drop chance (Best Pre-Hardmode sword).
   -Edited the recipes.

 V0.2.2 Changelog: